 A traditional VA Home Loan comes with no down payment, which is typically the first thing that attracts the individual.
 Yes, you still have to pay the funding fee—unless you’re exempt—but you’ll save a lot of money in initial costs and be able to move in much sooner because you don’t have to save up 20% to make your home purchase.

-Be aware, there are exemptions to a no down payment loan.
+Be aware; there are exemptions to a no down payment loan.
 For instance, in cases where your home costs more than the county’s loan limit, as set by the VA, you might have to pay the overage.
-If this is your second home, you could also potentially make a down payment, if the combination of the first and second home exceeds the county’s loan limit.
-If you were to purchase a home where the appraised value is less than the cost of the home, you’ll have to make a down payment.
-Your best option here is to try and get the owners to sell at a lower price or to look at buying a different house that falls within the limits.
+If this is your second home, you could also potentially make a down payment if the combination of the first and second home exceeds the county’s loan limit.
+If you were to purchase a home where the appraised value is less than the cost of the home, you’d have to make a down payment.
+Your best option here is to try and get the owners to sell at a lower price or to look at buying a different house that falls within limits.
 You can read more about loan limits here.

 Conventional Home Loans

 Conventional home loans are great, in the sense that you get to pay a lot of extra fees—that’s us being sarcastic.
 For real, though, unlike a VA loan, they don’t come with the same benefits, the rate might be higher, you’ll have to pay a down-payment in almost all cases, and the VA can’t step in to help regulate closing costs between you and the seller.
 Typically your credit score has to be higher than that in a VA loan because no one is backing you.